pietro-stangherlin/near_duplicate_doc_lsh/real_data_scripts/README.md

 found with our methodology in order to have more interpretable results.
 So after the steps described:

-a) we lunch our lsh on original dataset
+a) lunch our lsh on original dataset
 b) get and index of much similar documents
 c) use this index to remove duplicates from the collection
 d) recompute the id_2